Cross-phase Modulation | previous | next | feedback |

 - It leads to an interaction of laser pulses in a medium, which allows e.g. the measurement of the optical intensity of one pulse by monitoring a phase change of the other one (without absorbing any photons of the first beam).
 This is basis of a scheme for quantum nondemolition (QND) measurements.

-- The effect can also be used for synchronizing two mode-locked lasers using the same gain medium, in which the pulses overlap and experience cross-phase modulation.
+- The effect can also be used for synchronizing two mode-locked lasers using the same laser gain medium, in which the pulses overlap and experience cross-phase modulation.

 - In optical fiber communications, cross-phase modulation in fibers can lead to problems with channel cross-talk.